Ji Sung: 2008–2014: Comeback and lead roles

 Swallow the Sun, adapted from the novel by Kang Chul-hwa, and shot on location in Jeju Island, Las Vegas and South Africa.
-Ji Sung trained hard to play the tough, strong-willed protagonist who goes to prison for his boss and later becomes involved in the city development of Jeju.
+Ji trained hard to play the tough, strong-willed protagonist who goes to prison for his boss and later becomes involved in the city development of Jeju.

 In February 2010, he signed with a new management agency, Namoo Actors.
 Several months later, he played another historical character in Kim Su-ro, The Iron King, as the titular founder of Geumgwan Gaya.

-In 2011, Ji Sung starred alongside Yum Jung-ah in Royal Family, about the power plays within a chaebol family.
+In 2011, Ji starred alongside Yum Jung-ah in Royal Family, about the power plays within a chaebol family.
 Later that year, he was cast in the workplace romantic comedy Protect the Boss.
 In a departure from his usual serious roles, Ji Sung played a dorky man-child with a panic disorder, who matures and learns to run his father's business after meeting a feisty secretary (played by Choi Kang-hee).

-From 2012 to 2013, Ji Sung played a gifted seer/geomancer in The Great Seer.
+From 2012 to 2013, Ji played a gifted seer/geomancer in The Great Seer.
 His fictional character becomes a "kingmaker" to Yi Seong-gye (played by Ji Jin-hee), the general who leads the overthrow of Goryeo and establishes the Joseon Dynasty, becoming its first king Taejo.

 In late 2012, he starred in adult romantic comedy My PS Partner, playing an aspiring singer-songwriter trying to get over a breakup, who becomes the wrong recipient of a phone sex call from a woman (played by Kim Ah-joong) trying to seduce her boyfriend into proposing.
-Ji Sung said he found the script intriguing, despite the discomfort of appearing in bed scenes.
+Ji said he found the script intriguing, despite the discomfort of appearing in bed scenes.
 And after he saw Love & Other Drugs, he wanted to be in a movie that portrayed a romantic relationship in a realistic manner.

-In 2013, Ji Sung starred in melodrama Secret Love.
+In 2013, Ji starred in melodrama Secret Love.
 He said he chose the drama because he found the script "fresh, honest, and sophisticated."
 He played a chaebol "bad boy" whose girlfriend is killed, then falls for the woman who went to prison for the crime.
-Ji Sung next appeared in Confession, a 2014 neo-noir film that brutally explores the aftermath of three men's friendship after the death of one's mother.
+Ji next appeared in Confession, a 2014 neo-noir film that brutally explores the aftermath of three men's friendship after the death of one's mother.